Chris Gent

 Sir Christopher Charles Gent HonFREng (born 10 May 1948) is a British businessman, He is the former chief executive officer of Vodafone, a British multinational mobile phone company.
 Until 2015, he served as the non-exec chairman of GlaxoSmithKline, the world's fourth largest pharmaceutical company.
+According to the Financial Times on 15 August 2022, he was fined £80,000 by the FCA for insider trading.

 Early life

 Born in 1948 in Bridgemary Hants, Gent was raised in Gosport, Hampshire.
 He attended Tenison's School, then a grammar school in Kennington.
 His father, who had served in the Royal Navy, died when he was at school.
 He is one of four brothers (Rod, Chris, Jeremy and Pete).

 Career

 He first worked for the National Westminster Bank in 1971 as a management trainee, then as a computer services manager at Schroders.
 In 1979 he became the managing director of Baric, a company owned by ICL and Barclays.
 In 1985 Gent joined Racal Electronics' Vodafone subsidiary as managing director of British operations as Vodafone prepared to launch its retail mobile phone operations.